hamza9407/geopolitical-oil-market-analysis/README.md

 📖 **Published Research:**
 [Impact of Geopolitical Tensions on Oil Market Volatility and Currency Movements](https://jccair.org/index.php/jcai/article/view/3)

-This repository contains code, datasets, and visualizations from my published research:
+This repository contains visualizations from my published research:
 **"Impact of Geopolitical Tensions on Oil Market Volatility and Currency Movements"** published in the *Journal of Computing and Artificial Intelligence*.